Curaçao Gaming Authority (CGA) Licensed Casinos

 The old master-sublicence model is gone.
 Under that structure, one company could distribute licences to dozens of operators with minimal due diligence, creating accountability gaps that harmed players and tarnished the jurisdiction's global reputation.

 The reformed system introduces two clearly defined licence types.
 A B2C licence covers operators dealing directly with players — your online casinos and sportsbooks.
-A B2B licence covers businesses serving the industry — game developers, platform providers, and payment processors.

 The LOK now requires local incorporation, a resident director, physical office presence, compliance officer appointments, and enhanced KYC and AML policies.
 Curaçao has moved from a startup-friendly free-for-all to a framework that suits established, mid-size operators with genuine compliance infrastructure in place.